Information & Responsibilities

 • Willingness and ability to learn new programs.

-• Ability to work independently on data projects.
+• Ability to work independently on import files and data projects.

 • Detail oriented.